 I was disconnected @ 4:00 PM that day (even though I posted a copy of my payment where the service man could see it).
 The technician said that all they had to do was pick up the phone and call him.
 Also, until 12:00 PM they are working the orders from the day before so Ec-Resources could have called him easily to cancel the disconnect, thereby negating any reconnect fee.
 He would never have driven out to disconnect my service.

 Also, no one ever called me as I was promised. $50.00 to make a phone call is outrageous and I should not have had to pay this fee.
 I know that I am living month-to-month and should try to pay this bill on time.
 However, this is an unethical charge and Eco-Resources (now Southwest Water Company) just doesn't care.
 They tell other people that if you call before 12 that day you won't be disconnected.
 But it seems to be just random rules depending on whom you talk to.
 I can't seem to find out who decides rules and regulations since they aren't governed the way that normal water companies (in cities) are in which policies and procedures are straight forward.

-I paid that 10 USD anyway, because I want to avoid complication of service being terminated and extra fee, etc. However with the 10USD payment, I sent a complain letter and also call the customer service to complain.
+I paid that 10 USD anyway, because I want to avoid complication of service being terminated and extra fee, etc. However with the 10USD payment, I sent a complaint letter and also call the customer service to complain.
 Their answer was not very nice.
-It took me 30min before I got a response to the call and when someone answer, their question was "what is your problem, Ma'am...your payment is already received anyway and now all should be OK".
+It took me 30 min before I got a response to the call and when someone answer, their question was "What is your problem, Ma'am...
+Your payment is already received anyway and now all should be OK."

 That is not the kind of answer that I want.
 So I explained to her that I'm angry because there is no notification on the past due balance from April and May before it was too late to pay.
 If they can send me a warning letter, why they never able send me notification prior to June billing that I have a past due balance so that I don't need to pay late fee and also another 10 USD of warning letter fee.